What Is Search Engine Optimization?

 Linking is essential for quality SEO

-Algorithms scan the number of links pointing to a certain page in an effort to determine its value and popularity.
-However, link manipulation techniques will surely lead to worse SERPs.
+Algorithms scan the number of links pointing to a page in an effort to determine its value and popularity.
+But beware: Link manipulation techniques will surely lead to worse SERPs.

 Paid links are also a bad idea.
-If a search engine finds you guilty of selling/buying links, or paying for fake advertisements in order to increase website authority, your SERPs will decrease.
+If a search engine finds you guilty of buying and selling links or paying for fake advertisements to increase website authority, your SERPs will plummet.

-Every once in a while, a new black hat SEO technique that yields results is discovered.
-However, it often isn’t long before search engines make the discovery as well—thus leading to website penalization.
-Basically, if a strategy seems too good to be true, it probably is.
+Every once in a while someone discovers a new black hat SEO technique that works for a while.
+But it doesn’t take long for search engines to make the discovery as well—thus leading to website penalization.
+If a strategy seems too good to be true, it probably is.

 Go Forth and Rank Highly